 One of the most frequent problems is when teams do not think through software development requirements.

 For example, you implemented a feature for the web page, however, you did not think it through and forgot to adjust it for the mobile version, which results in a jagged page layout or faulty feature.
 Or you developed a customer service feature for end-users but did not consider adding a control panel for admin staff.
 Such small things, which can easily slip your mind will have a big impact on the quality of the user experience.

 The previous issue can be avoided by focusing on creating a high-quality and comprehensive plan in the early stages, which will help you and your team to avoid any last-minute hustles.

-The main objective of feature planning lies in determining the value it will deliver to a user; however, it also includes in itself everything from function capabilities and to the way it will look like.
-When you are working on big projects, it is essential for a team to carefully consider each feature from the perspectives of different users as it is greatly affecting the characteristics it should deliver.
-It is also important to organize enough testing before the project completion, to identify any defects in the early stages.
+The main objective of feature planning lies in determining the value it will deliver to a user; however, it also includes various considerations from function capabilities to the way the feature will look.
+When you are working on big projects, it is essential for the team to carefully consider each feature from the perspectives of different users.
+It will greatly affect the characteristics that the feature should deliver.
+It is also important to organize enough testing before the project’s completion and to identify any defects on early stages.

 Another common problem is when clients' wishes are being misread and it is usually a product of poor communication.
 It happens that at the planning stage technical team misunderstands the client’s needs and as a result, the final product is not meeting their expectations.

 Sometimes both parties are the ones to blame.
 For example, the client has given a vague presentation of their idea, while developers did not clarify confusing parts and proceeded to an execution stage.
 Nevertheless, I believe that we should encourage a customer to be more open and give us the bigger and more detailed picture, especially if he/she is not really tech-savvy and can have a difficult time trying to explain something out of their expertise.
 It is more sensible to ensure that all the time and effort you are about to put in this project is not going to be put to waste and met with disapproval in the end.